 SpeakEasy is actually a phrasebook app available for iOS and Android you can take with you on the go.

 Armed with native speaker recordings, you can be sure that you can get the whole experience when travelling to a French country.
 So when you find yourself in situations where you have to speak French, you have these recordings to fall back to.
 Some cool features SpeakEasy has includes the slow playback feature, and also flashcards.
 This way, you’re really armed with everything you need to succeed with learning new French phrases!

 A great time to learn French with apps

-As you can see, many of these apps share a common goal – to distill learning French into its bare essence and present it in fun French language lessons.
+As you can see, many of these apps share a common goal – to distill learning French into its bare essence and present it in fun online French language lessons.

 Learning French through apps is a great way to make progress for French language students… whether you’re a beginner or an advanced learner.